Fort Steele, British Columbia: Overview

 Being the first NWMP post in BC, Fort Steele was designated a National Historic Site of Canada in 1925.
 In 1961, the province acquired the site to be a historic park.
 In 1981, the government released a concept plan.
-In 1972, the Queen, Prince Phillip, and Princess Anne visited the park.
+In 1972, the Queen, Prince Philip, and Princess Anne visited the park.
 In 2004, the non-profit Friends of Fort Steele Society took over full management of Fort Steele Heritage Town.
 The society managed the site until March 2025, overseeing numerous capital works projects, including the development of a new visitor centre and restoration efforts on the steam train.
 In support of these initiatives, the Province of British Columbia provided $500,000 in funding, with project completion anticipated for spring 2025.

 As of April 1, 2025, the Cranbrook Archives, Museum and Landmark Society (CAMAL) began a six-year operations contract with the Province, with potential for renewal.
 CAMAL was selected as the new site operator through a publicly posted request-for-proposals process in late 2024.

 Authentic Fort Steele buildings, some of which were moved to within the present site, include the schoolhouse, two churches, the Opera House, and Windsor hotel.
 The site includes some reconstructed replicas, smaller buildings salvaged from the region, a selection of early machinery, and railway artifacts.
 Actors wander the town in period costumes.
 The Wildhorse Theatre stages live productions.
 Visitors can have their images captured in old-time brownish tones at the photo studio, practise gold panning, take horse-drawn rides, and watch demonstrations, such as blacksmithing.
 Meals are available in the International Hotel restaurant and snacks at the City Bakery.